- Education and Science»

 The styles produced before the 19th century is often referred to under a general heading, "Colonial", but in order to be more explicit, it’s good to describe the American periods of art and show the subdivisions under which they fall.

 Early American period: 1608 to 1720 in the region of Virginia, and 1620 to 1720 in New England.
-This period was characterised by humble interior design and architectural styles, where locally sourced wood was the main material used with little thought of aesthetics or design.
-Hand crafted furniture pieces were crude and uncomplimentary copies of Jacobean, Carolean and William & Mary art period designs.
+This period was characterized by humble interior design and architectural styles, where locally sourced wood was the main material used with little thought of aesthetics or design.
+Handcrafted furniture pieces were crude and uncomplimentary copies of Jacobean, Carolean and William & Mary art period designs.

 Georgian Era: the years between 1720 and 1790 showed an infusion of some refinement in the art of interior and furniture design.
 The people began to pay more attention to detail, and the copies of Chippendale, Sheraton and Hepplewhite forms became a bit more accurate and pleasing.
 During this period, there was a gradual introduction of Georgian architectural designs with a bit more attention paid to details and forms of structures and furniture.